 Why the Confusion?

 Much of the confusion about Law and grace is due to the fact that, in the four Gospels, Jesus lived under the Law and taught the Law as God meant it to be taught.
-Jesus lived under the Law without sin so that He could become the Lamb without blemish.
-The Apostles taught grace, not Law, in the remainder of the New Testament because Jesus had fulfilled the Law.
+Because the four Gospels are in the New Testament, people have misunderstood this as our rule of life.
+We are to live as Jesus did - by faith - not under the rule of law.
+The Apostles taught grace, not Law, in the rest of the New Testament.
 The Law ceased to exist after Christ's resurrection.
 The writer of Hebrews acknowledged that there would be a period of transition from Law to grace; but, this applied only to the Jews.

 Hebrews 8:13 When He said, "A new covenant," He has made the first obsolete.
 But whatever is becoming obsolete and growing old is ready to disappear.

 The completed Law allowed grace to be revealed to the whole world; now, because of grace, God is offering salvation to the Gentiles by grafting them into a salvation that is from the Jews (John 4:22).
 This is an essential point: Jesus came to bring salvation the Jews (Matthew 15:24).
 But, because the Jews rejected their Messiah (Romans 11:15), God brought the Gentiles into this salvation ...